CuckooEXE/cuckooexe.github.io/_posts/2021-05-05-MouseTrap.md

 - Axel Persinger
 ---

 I discovered six 0days that allow a remote attacker to get full RCE on a box with no user interaction.
-[MouseTrap](https://github.com/CuckooEXE/MouseTrap/) is a suite of vulernabilities and accompanying exploits that targets the RemoteMouse application and service.
+[MouseTrap](https://github.com/CuckooEXE/MouseTrap/) is a suite of vulnerabilities and accompanying exploits that targets the RemoteMouse application and service.
 As of release date 05/06/2021, the vulnerabilities have not been patched.

 <!--more-->
 <div style="text-align: center">